donaldlab/OSPREY3/doc/content/contributing/architecture/_index.md

     * The `streamsPerGpu` option isn't used anymore in the latest CUDA code.
       Stream management is handled internally by the CUDA code now based on hardware specs queried at runtime.

+* **Cluster Communication:** `/src/main/java` / `.parallelism.Cluster`
+    * OSPREY's main tool for using Hazelcast to coordinate communication between machines in multi-machine jobs.
+Supports integration with SLURM as well.